theanh0508/BTC-price-prediction/README.md

 - **Time Series Analysis:**
   - Implementing seasonal decomposition of time series to detect seasonal trends in Bitcoin prices.

-- **Machine Learning Models:**
+- **Deep Learning Models:**
   - Building and training a deep neural network using a time window of 30 data points to predict the next point, achieving an MAE of 516.
   - Building and training a Recurrent Neural Network (RNN), obtaining an MAE of 466.
   - Building and training a Long Short-Term Memory (LSTM) model, achieving an MAE 473.

-- Please look at the jupyter notebook file for further analysis and conclusions
+- Please look at the Jupyter notebook file for further analysis and conclusions